Wii: Nintendo DS connectivity

 The Wii system supports wireless connectivity with the Nintendo DS without any additional accessories.
 This connectivity allows the player to use the Nintendo DS microphone and touchscreen as inputs for Wii games.
 The first game utilizing Nintendo DS-Wii connectivity is Pokémon Battle Revolution.
 Players with either the Pokémon Diamond or Pearl Nintendo DS games are able to play battles using the Nintendo DS as a controller.
 Final Fantasy Crystal Chronicles: Echoes of Time, released on both Nintendo DS and Wii, features connectivity in which both games can advance simultaneously.
 Nintendo later released the Nintendo Channel, which allows Wii owners to download game demos of popular games such as Mario Kart DS, or additional data to their Nintendo DS in a process similar to that of a DS Download Station.
 The console is also able to expand Nintendo DS games.

 Online connectivity

 The Wii console connects to the Internet through its built-in 802.11b/g Wi-Fi or through a USB-to-Ethernet adapter; either method allows players to access the Nintendo Wi-Fi Connection service.
-The service has several features for the console, including Virtual Console, WiiConnect24, the Internet Channel, the Forecast Channel, the Everybody Votes Channel, the News Channel and the Check Mii Out Channel.
+The service had several features for the console, including Virtual Console, WiiConnect24, the Internet Channel, the Forecast Channel, the Everybody Votes Channel, the News Channel and the Check Mii Out Channel.
 The Wii can also communicate (and connect) with other Wii systems through a self-generated wireless LAN, enabling local wireless multi-playing on different television sets.
 Battalion Wars 2 first demonstrated this feature for non-split screen multi-playing between two (or more) televisions.